 This version calls for lemon juice and simple syrup because it gives a fresher, more juicy taste than bottled mixers.
-But a good quality sour is fine to use, too.
+You can also make your own sour mix easily at home.

 Don’t have all the liquors?
 Just double up on one you do have to make up the difference.
 It will taste ever so slightly different, but it really won’t make that much difference.

 The main flavor in this drink comes from the triple sec, cranberry juice and lemon juice.
 That gives it cranberry and citrus notes, which are easy to love.

 Those fruity flavors – especially the cranberry – are what you will taste the most.
 Most bars use Ocean Spray cranberry juice, but you can use a different brand if you prefer.

 You’ll also pick up some herbal and citrus notes from the gin.
 Different bottles of gin can vary in taste – a lot.
 So you want to pick one you like.